-Posted by Michel Fanton over 9 years ago
+Posted by Michel Fanton about 10 years ago

 After travelling to Hobart Tasmania latitude 43 south, and the Tableland in North Queensland Latitude 17.6 , where we learn so much about how people organise their seed networks, this time Irene and David Wallin the founders of Bellingen Seed Savers who have been beating the drum to announce the meeting; by the way the couple coordinating the local seed networks for a while now and this time around they are organising a one day course and have invited us on Sunday 18th this month of September to teach a course and give a talk and screen one of our films the previous evening that is Saturday night 17th then if i am not mistaken.
 It will be an exciting weekend for Jude and I to be in beautiful Bellingen, New South Wales Australian Pacific Coast, if you dont know well the southern hemisphere that is so close to ancient rainforests...

 Jude and I are fired up by the prospect of having participants who really know they onions.
 It wont be a matter of turning gardeners into seed savers but more like getting into the fine points of producing seeds and strategies to extend the diversity of food garden and therefore diet.
 Everyone will learn something.
 That is the point of the exercise.
 We certainly like to hear from people who mix their ornemantals and their food plants going to seed.
 We do ourselves because we cant help loving colours.
 In any case when you let your gardens go to seed you got flowers for the pleasure of the eyes, you have insects and butterfiles flowers to garnish daily salads.